input-output-hk/implementation-decisions/text/0000-address.md

 It uses a simple serialization format which is made to be concise:

-* First byte contains the discrimination information (1 bit) and the kind of address (7 bits)
+* First byte contains the discrimination information (1 bit) and the kind of address (7 bits).
+  The discriminant being the most significant bit.
 * Remaining bytes contains a kind specific encoding describe after.

 2 kind of address are currently supported: